robang74/isar.priv/doc/build-optim.md

 ----------------

-On the top of the patches listed aboce have been applyed 4 patches to migrate from buildchroot to schroot by Anton Mikanovich and 8 patches for improvment:
+On the top of the patches listed aboce have been applyed 4 patches to migrate from buildchroot to schroot by Anton Mikanovich and 12 patches for improvment:

+* 5d6baeb - dpkg class sbuild allows extra arguments by vars  (branch: evo2)
+* 49788bd - sudo -E chroot ${rootfs} /usr/bin/apt-get -y update, standardisation
+* 000d708 - deb_dl_dir_im/export nolists when USE_CCACHE is not active
+* 0f95199 - deb-dl-dir deb_dl/lists_dir_im/export rationalisation, p.3

 * 0194961 - changes for a faster build using less disk space, p.7  (branch: schroot)
 * a8c7ff4 - changes for a faster build using less disk space, p.6